Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

  * Protect_Realised__c

 These are all Formula fields, but so is loan__Protect_Principal__c and that is fine.
 The error suggests it is not finding the field (ie suggests adding a __c to the end etc).
 Also it must have the test__c field to allow the integration tests to work.
+...those bad fields have formulae with IF in them.
+I added more fields to fetch the component fields the formula was referencing and then replicated the formulae in the Java code.
+Apart from a divide by zero issue (which I 'iffed' out it is working.

 Format of message is (roughly):